1 Thes 5:2

 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort who comforts us in all our affliction so that we may be able to comfort those who are in any affliction with the comfort with which we ourselves are comforted by God.
 (2 Corinthians 1:3, 4)

 Let us hold fast the confession of our hope without wavering, for He who promised is faithful; and let us consider how to stimulate one another to love and good deeds, not forsaking our own assembling together, as is the habit of some, but encouraging one another; and all the more, as you see the day drawing near.
-(See notes Hebrews 10:23; 24; 25) (Comment: So as we see the imminent return of Jesus drawing closer day by day, we are to encourage one another even more.)
+(See notes Hebrews 10:23; 24; 25) (Comment: One application question regarding encouraging one another is for older saints who have walked with Christ for years -- Are you discipling the next generation?
+Mt 28:18, 19, 20+, 2Ti 2:2+)

 With what truth were they to encourage and build up one another?
 They were to remind each other of the confidence that they could look to the future, knowing that because Christ died for them and now lived in them, they would never know the wrath of God which would be meted out in the day of the Lord.
-The Blessed Hope of the Lord’s Return should encourage every believer to resist the spirit of the dark age in which we live.
+The Blessed Hope of the Lord’s Return should encourage every believer to resist the spirit of the dark age in which we live (see Vertical Vision Empowers Horizontal Living).

 One another (240) (allelon) means each other and speaks of a mutuality or sharing of sentiments between two persons or groups of persons.
 Allelon is a reciprocal pronoun which denotes that the encouragement and edification is to be a mutual beneficial activity.
 As each one encourages and edifies the other, they will both benefit.
 This is the description of a healthy physical body and here of a healthy spiritual body or church.
 We have all experienced that when we have come to the aid of a brother or sister in regard to their spiritual life, we have invariably received a blessing to our own life.